Chili Bowl Nationals: Facility

 The event is held at the Tulsa Expo Center, the home of The Golden Driller.
 It accommodates hundreds of race cars, bleachers for 15,000 fans, and a trade show, all under one roof.

 The clay which once covered the adjacent fairgrounds is used for the event.
-The quarter mile indoor track is not affected by adverse weather or drying from the wind or sun.
+The fifth-mile indoor track is not affected by adverse weather or drying from the wind or sun.

 Drivers

 Drivers in other series who come from a midget car background frequently race in the event.
-The 2007 competitors included NASCAR drivers Tony Stewart, Justin Allgaier, J. J. Yeley, A. J. Fike, Josh Wise, Kasey Kahne, and Jason Leffler, World of Outlaws sprint car drivers Terry McCarl, Tim McCreadie, Danny Lasoski, and Sammy Swindell, NHRA drag racing champions Cruz Pedregon and Gary Scelzi, IndyCar drivers A. J. Foyt IV, Tom Bigelow and Billy Boat, and numerous USAC racers.
+The 2007 competitors included NASCAR drivers Tony Stewart, Justin Allgaier, J. J. Yeley, A. J. Fike, Josh Wise, Kasey Kahne, and Jason Leffler, World of Outlaws sprint car drivers Terry McCarl, Tim McCreadie, Danny Lasoski, and Sammy Swindell, NHRA drag racing champions Cruz Pedregon and Gary Scelzi, IndyCar drivers A. J. Foyt IV, Tom Bigelow, and Billy Boat, and numerous USAC racers.
 Drivers in 2008 came from 29 American states, Canada, and Australia.